UMAprotocol/protocol/documentation/oracle/governance/UMA_token_holder_responsibilities.md

 # UMA Token Holder Responsibilities

 Owners of UMA tokens have 2 major categories of responsibilities:
-1. Voting on price requests from financial contracts depending on the DVM
+1. Voting on price requests from financial contracts using the DVM
 1. Governing the UMA ecosystem by voting on parameter changes and approving system upgrades

-A tutorial on how to vote on price requests is [here](../tutorials/voting_with_uma_tokens.md).
+A tutorial on how to vote on price requests from CLI is [here](../tutorials/voting_with_uma_tokens.md).
+Voters can also use the [Voting dApp](https://vote.umaproject.org/).

 ## Voting on price requests

-Owners of UMA tokens will occasionally be asked to vote on price requests from financial contracts in a 2-stage (commit and reveal) process.
+Owners of UMA tokens will occasionally be asked to vote on price requests from financial contracts in a 2-stage (commit and reveal) voting period.
+Each stage is open for 24 hours, so each voting period is 48 hours.
 They will have the opportunity to discuss their votes in the #voting channel of the UMA Slack before voting.

 ## Governing the UMA ecosystem